plotly/falcon/NEW_RELEASE.md

 - [ ] Create branch `M.m-onprem`
 - [ ] Create Quay tag `M.m-onprem` (Visit https://quay.io/repository/plotly/falcon-sql-client?tab=tags , click the gear icon next to the thing you want to tag, then choose “Add new…")

+## Additional Checklist for an OnPrem Update

+- [ ] Create Quay tag `M.m.p-onprem` (Visit https://quay.io/repository/plotly/falcon-sql-client?tab=tags , click the gear icon next to the thing you want to tag, then choose “Add new…")